Pioneer Total Abstinence Association

-The Pioneer Total Abstinence Association of the Sacred Heart (PTAA) is an international organisation for Catholic teetotalers that is based in Ireland.
+The Pioneer Total Abstinence Association of the Sacred Heart (PTAA) is an international organisation for Catholic teetotalers based in Ireland.
 Its members are commonly called Pioneers.
-While the PTAA does not advocate prohibition, it does require of its members complete abstinence from alcoholic drink.
+While not advocating legal prohibition, it requires its members to completely abstain from alcohol.
 It also encourages devotion to the Sacred Heart of Jesus as an aid to resisting the temptation of alcohol.
 Pioneers wear a lapel pin called a Pioneer pin with an image of the Sacred Heart, both to advertise the organisation and to alert others not to offer them alcohol.
 The association publishes a monthly magazine, The Pioneer.

 History

 The PTAA was founded in 1898 by James Cullen, in response to widespread alcoholism among Irish Catholics as the earlier temperance movement of Father Mathew was fading from memory.
 In the 20th Century, the term Pioneer became synonymous with teetotalism among Irish Catholics, and the PTAA influenced public policy.
 In 1923, Eoin O'Duffy as Commissioner of the Garda Síochána (Civic Guard) encouraged members to join the PTAA, and allowed Gardaí to wear the Pioneer pin on their uniforms, in exemption to a general ban on symbols and adornments.
 The Irish Defence Forces also allow its personnel to wear the Pioneer pin on their uniforms, one of only two civilian symbols allowed to be worn in uniform, the other being the Fáinne.
 By 1948, the PTAA claimed 360,000 members.
-In 1956, a Commission of Enquiry into the licensing laws in the Republic of Ireland was appointed by the Minister for Justice, James Everett; the PTAA nominated one of the 22 members, John K. Clear.
-Clear assented to the majority report of the Commission, which favoured easing the (widely disregarded) restrictions on opening hours of public houses introduced in 1925, although the Catholic hierarchy subsequently opposed the resulting Act.
+By 1949, it had members in Scotland and England, with 93,000 people attending a rally in Croke Park.
+In 1956, a Commission of Enquiry into the licensing laws in Éire was appointed by the Minister for Justice, James Everett; the PTAA nominated one of the 22 members, John K. Clear.
+Clear assented to the majority report of the commission, which favoured easing the (widely disregarded) restrictions on opening hours of public houses introduced in 1925, although the Catholic hierarchy subsequently opposed the resulting Act.